caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 # Motivation

-When programming, we usually need to write a method that has a very strong semantic meaning, for instance:
+When programming, we usually need to write a method that has a very strong domain semantics, for instance:

 ~~~
 case class Context(now:DateTime){